-Google AdWords has been around for years, but it remains both incredibly popular and reasonably effective.
+Google AdWords has been around for years, but it remains both prevalent and reasonably effective.
 According to WordStream, as of 2012, businesses averaged a 200% return on investment (ROI) with the system, earning $2 for every dollar they paid into AdWords.
 1.2 million businesses used the Google service at that time.
-Attorneys and other legal services use AdWords to drive traffic to their sites just as companies do in other industries.
+Attorneys and other legal services use AdWords to drive traffic to their sites, just as companies do in other industries.

 This two-part series explores tactics you can use to ensure the Google AdWords campaign for your law office is a success.

 One careful consideration should be exclusions.
 Keep in mind that AdWords does not just populate your ad on Google Search.
-Your ad will also appear on any of the 1 million+ sites that are in the Google Display Network (GDN) as well.
-You don’t want your ad to show up on every site Google determines is a fit, though.
+Your ad will also appear on any of the 1 million+ sites in the Google Display Network (GDN).
+You don’t want your ad to appear on every site Google determines is a fit, though.